In the face of a disaster, disease, violence or poverty, sometimes it is the most basic of material goods that can be the most useful.

 Once in-kind donations are received, staff and volunteers work to pack sea containers, trucks or planes for shipments overseas or within the United States.
 Often, the actual shipping process is the greatest challenge in providing much-needed relief to disaster-stricken communities.
 When corporate partners provide materials, and the destination is determined, OpUSA and the warehouse staff must then coordinate the donation of shipping services by truck, cargo plane or ship, or must raise the funds needed to pay for the shipments.
 When the general public responds to a disaster with a monetary donation, those funds can be allocated directly to “getting it there” and ensuring that a shipment can get out of the warehouse quickly.
 This type of donation plays a key role in disaster relief.

-In 2019, shipments around the world were primarily comprised of medical equipment, hospital supplies and other disaster relief materials such as oral rehydration products, cleaning supplies, personal protective gear, sports uniforms, and more.
-This year, we’re proud to have supported partners in Cambodia, El Salvador, Guatemala, Kenya, Afghanistan and Nicaragua with much-needed material aid..
+In 2020, shipments around the world were primarily comprised of face masks, medical equipment, hospital supplies and other disaster relief materials such as oral rehydration products, cleaning supplies, personal protective gear, sports uniforms, and more.

 We are grateful to all partners who make our material aid and shipping programs possible.